gromacs/gromacs/docs/release-notes/2020/major/features.rst

 gmxapi Python support
 """""""""""""""""""""

-Data flow driven simulation and analysis from Python.
-Initial support includes simulation trajectory ensembles, looping, simulation parameter modification, and wrapping for command line tools or custom Python functions.
+Data flow driven simulation and analysis from Python is now available in a default |Gromacs| installation when users install the *gmxapi* Python package.
+See :ref:`gmxapi`.

 New modular simulator
 """""""""""""""""""""